aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 ![QQQ Gartley](/images/gart_qqq.png)

-1. (B-A)/(X-A) = 0.683 which is neither 0.618 or 0.786...but it is between those two so let's be generous and say the Fibonacci retracement for the A to B leg of our Gartley should be 'between 0.618 and 0.786.'
+1. $\frac{B-A}{X-A} = 0.683$ which is neither 0.618 or 0.786...but it is between those two so let's be generous and say the Fibonacci retracement for the A to B leg of our Gartley should be 'between 0.618 and 0.786.'

-2. (B-C)/(B-A) = 0.4826.
+2.  $\frac{B-C}{B-A}$ = 0.4826.
 Here we get to the real ambiguity of the Gartley pattern.
 Some sources say B to C should be a 0.618 or a 0.786 retracement of the A - B move.
 Other sources say that B to C can be anywhere from 0.328 to 0.886 times the A to B move.

-3. Finally, in this example (D-A)/(X-A) = 0.9171 which is a pretty far cry from the recommended 0.786.
+3. Finally, in this example $\frac{D-A}{X-A} = 0.9171$ which is a pretty far cry from the recommended 0.786.

 > A quick rant:  Tom O'Brien is really adement in his book that a Gartley 222 pattern MUST HAVE an AB=CD structure.
 I have seen this language in other places as well and it is an infuriating bit of poo.
 AB=CD is not a structure, it is a statement...and in the case of the QQQ example above it is a verifiably false statement.